stakater/Playbook/content/workshop/konfigurator/use-cases.md

 ### Problem

-New Services that are needed to be configured in Nginx Ingress Controller have to be manually changed in the configMap for Nginx Ingress Controller to use.
+Addition of new services/ingresses require configurational changes in Nginx ingress controller and we have to manually change nginx configuration for this purpose.

 ### Solution

-Templatize Nginx Ingress Controller configMap with Konfigurator to watch all services/ingresses and generate configurations dynamically without manual intervention
+Templatize Nginx Ingress Controller configMap with Konfigurator to watch all services/ingresses and generate configurations dynamically without manual intervention.
+That configuration can then be directly used in nginx ingress controller using a configMap that is managed by Konfigurator.